dateng2016/notes/infra_doc_v2.md

 # Order-Insertion service

 All other services that will require order insertions will call this service.
+Order insertion service will consume the order payload with company mapping from the MQ.
+It then store the order into DB (By storing in the MQ middleware, the data does not get lost due to service downtime)

 # Order Update Sender